iwantmyname/blog/_posts/2014-10-08-squarespace-seven-is-here.md

 ##And one thing I don't need. $10 Getty Images

 Let's get this out of the way first—I'm in no way trying to say that paid photography is a bad thing.
 If you're opening a restaurant, a store, or just building something neat, I'd be the first person to recommend hiring an awesome photographer to capture the mood and the feel.
 But if you're just looking for a massive picture of, say, New York to fill up your home page, there's no reason to spend $10 for a Getty image.
 Just go to [Unsplash](https://unsplash.com/), or any of the other great new [stock photography sites](http://thestocks.im/), and pick something amazing.

+$10 isn't a bad price for professional photography though.
+I guess if you find a need for it, this Getty partnership is a good deal.
+Just be sure to scour the free stock image sites first—they're better than you might think.